View Document

 (5) Managers and leaders will:

-1. Lead by example and provide visible support for periodic inspections
+1. Lead by example and provide visible support for periodic inspections;

-3. Ensure that periodic inspections are undertaken by those suitably qualified for specialist areas
+3. Ensure that periodic inspections are undertaken by those suitably qualified for specialist areas;

-5. Ensure that periodic inspections are undertaken and corrective actions completed and verified
+5. Ensure that periodic inspections are undertaken and corrective actions completed and verified.

-Health & Safety Team
+Health and Safety Team

-(6) The Health & Safety Team will:
+(6) The Health and Safety Team will:

-1. Provide oversight and monitor this procedure
+1. Provide oversight and monitor this procedure;

-2. Provide guidance and advice for the creation of specific inspection checklists
+2. Provide guidance and advice for the creation of specific inspection checklists;

-4. Review the inspection reports and share learnings with the University community
+4. Review the inspection reports and share learnings with the University community;

-6. Monitor to ensure any necessary corrective actions are implemented
+6. Monitor to ensure any necessary corrective actions are implemented.

 Health and Safety Representatives (HSRs)